abdullahnb1/ME461/README.md

-# ME461 - Microcontroller Applications Repository
+# MECH461 MECHATRONIC COMPONENTS AND INSTRUMENTATION

 This repository contains all coursework, lab work, and related materials for **ME461: Microcontroller Applications**.
 It is collaboratively maintained by: